Mortgages in Spain.

 Obtaining a mortgage in your country is possible (under conditions)

 It is possible to obtain a mortgage in your country of tax residence to finance your purchase in Spain.
-But this option is not open to everyone.
-Indeed, this possibility will only be offered to you if you have significant financial or real estate assets.
+However, this option is not available to everyone.
+In fact, this option will only be available to you if you have significant financial or real estate assets.
+A bank in your country will ask you to provide solid security for your assets in the country where you live.
+For example: a debt-free primary residence (or heavily subsidized) on which a bank could place an inappropriate mortgage, or even the pledging a life insurance policy, of a securities account, a PER, a PEA, or the use of other assets you own as collateral.

 Why would a bank in your country finance a purchase in Spain only under these conditions?

 A bank in your country of tax residence cannot establish a mortgage guarantee on a property located in Spain.
+Therefore, it will need guarantees located on national soil.
+This is referred to as "relocated guarantees."

 How does the mortgage loan work in Spain?

 For Spanish tax residents, it's quite simple: 70% to 80% of the property price for the purchase of a second home or a rental investment, and 80% to 90% for the purchase of a primary residence.
+For non-residents, the rule is to obtain financing for 60% to 70% of the property price.
+Among these two options, the most frequent is 70%, which is good news.

 Foreign buyers, you can obtain a mortgage from a Spanish bank